Emergency care

 When an emergency occurs, every second counts and the quality of care you receive can make all the difference.

-To better serve patients in our emergency department, we have a designated Care Path area for patients with less severe medical emergencies.
-Care Path allows us to treat patients faster without compromising the quality of care.
+To better serve you and your family, we have a designated Care Path area for less severe medical emergencies.
+Care Path enables us to provide treatment even faster without compromising the quality of care.

 Heart attack treatment